dotnetrdf/docs/src/latest/developer_guide/SPARQL-Leviathan-Engine.md

 ## SPARQL Optimization

-SPARQL Optimization is discussed on the [[SPARQL Optimization|DeveloperGuide-SPARQL-Optimization]] page.
+SPARQL Optimization is discussed on the [SPARQL Optimization](SPARQL-Optimization.md) page.

 ## SPARQL Algebra